Ashwinash08/sudoku_game/README.md

-🧩 Sudoku Game
+# 🧩 Sudoku Game

-📌 Project Description
+## 📌 Project Overview

-The Sudoku Game is a logic-based puzzle game where players fill a 9×9 grid with numbers from 1 to 9.
-The goal is to ensure that each number appears only once in every row, column, and 3×3 subgrid.
+The **Sudoku Game** is a logic-based puzzle game where players fill a **9×9 grid** with numbers from **1 to 9**.
+The objective is to ensure that every number appears **only once in each row, column, and 3×3 subgrid**.

-This project provides an interactive platform for users to solve Sudoku puzzles while improving their logical thinking and problem-solving skills.
+This project provides an interactive interface that allows users to solve Sudoku puzzles while improving their **logical thinking, concentration, and problem-solving skills**.

+---

-🎯 Features
+## 🎯 Features

-Generate Sudoku puzzles

-Interactive game board
+- Interactive Sudoku game board

-Input validation for numbers
+- Input numbers into empty cells

-Check Sudoku rules automatically
+- Automatic validation of Sudoku rules

-User-friendly interface
+- Error checking for invalid moves
+- Simple and user-friendly interface

+---

-⚙️ Technologies Used
+## ⚙️ Technologies Used

-Programming Language: (Java / Python / JavaScript)

-Frontend: HTML, CSS
+- **Frontend:** HTML, CSS, JavaScript

-Logic/Algorithm: Backtracking Algorithm
+- **Logic:** Backtracking Algorithm
+- **Platform:** Web Browser

+---

-🧠 Algorithm Used
+## 🧠 Algorithm Used

-The game uses a Backtracking Algorithm to generate and solve Sudoku puzzles.
-This algorithm fills the grid by trying possible numbers and backtracks when a rule violation occurs.
+The Sudoku game uses a **Backtracking Algorithm** to generate and solve puzzles.
+The algorithm works by placing numbers in empty cells and checking whether they satisfy Sudoku rules.
+If a number violates a rule, the algorithm backtracks and tries another number until the puzzle is solved.

+---

+## 📂 Project Structure